ent/ent/doc/website/blog/2021-08-12-building-observable-ent-application-with-prometheus.md

 ### Wrap-Up

 We started this post by presenting Prometheus, a popular open-source monitoring solution.
 Next, we reviewed “Hooks”, a feature of Ent that allows adding custom logic before and after operations that change the data entities.
-Next, we showed how to integrate the two to create observable applications using Ent.
+We then showed how to integrate the two to create observable applications using Ent.
 Finally, we discussed the future of observability in Ent and invited everyone to join the discussion [to shape it](https://github.com/ent/ent/discussions/1819).